Supply Chain Management

 We regularly evaluate suppliers to identify risk and have created an in-house system for making quick decisions on suppliers affected by risk, and we update our databases as needed in order to improve our ability to deal with problems when they arise.

-Definition of Important Supplier
+Definition of Global Supplier

 Since October 2008, Daikin Industries, Ltd. has been an official member of the UN Global Compact, an initiative of the United Nations.
 It is also a member of the local body Global Compact Network Japan.
 We take part in the subcommittee on supply chains, a subcommittee comprising representatives of member companies and organizations.
 Subcommittee members meet to discuss and exchange information on CSR efforts in the supply chain, and to collaborate and cooperate in order to advance these efforts and thus strengthen supply chain management.